tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_02_02_DSAR_Tasks_First_Stage.md

-# Create Tasks in the First Stage
+# Case Opening and Customer Notification Tasks

 In this tutorial, we will create Tasks within the new Stage you created in the previous step.
 This exemplifies how a Flow is constructed.
 When configuring a Flow for your company, the Tasks you create will naturally vary.